artsystema/wbt/README.md

 - Countdown timer showing time remaining for in‑progress tasks
 - Basic user statistics such as active/completed jobs and last submission time
 - Fund tracking to monitor available and reserved payout amounts
+- Worker ranking system with an adjustable payout coefficient
+- Payment history stored in a dedicated `payouts` table

 ## Directory Layout